What is Acne?

 The oil glands are connected to a hair-containing canal called a follicle.
 The sebaceous glands make an oily substance called sebum, which reaches the skin surface by emptying through the skin surface opening of the follicle.
 The hair follicle opening is sometimes called the pore.
 The oil (sebum) causes the cells from the follicular lining to shed more rapidly and stick together, forming a plug at the hair follicle opening.
 Bacteria grow and stimulate inflammation, which causes the wall of the follicle to break.
 The bacteria spill into the skin causing redness, swelling, and pus.

-A more recent and effective acne treatment is Isolaz – a dual action treatment which uses suction to remove the clogged matter in the pores combined with a special medical light which kills the bacteria in the pore and on the skin surface.
+A more recent and effective acne treatment is Isolaz – a dual-action treatment that uses suction to remove the clogged matter in the pores combined with a special medical light that kills the bacteria in the pore and on the skin surface.
 This treatment can be used alone or in conjunction with RX and topical therapy to enhance and speed skin clearing.